Quick Facts:

 Introduction:

-Capitol Reef National Park, located near the charming town of Torrey, Utah, is an off-the-beaten-path destination that offers breathtaking landscapes and peaceful solitude.
-Among the park’s many treasures is the Hickman Bridge Trail, a must-see for anyone visiting this lesser-known jewel of Utah’s national parks.
+Capitol Reef National Park, located near the charming town of Torrey, Utah, is an off the beaten path destination that offers breathtaking landscapes and peaceful solitude.
+Among the park’s many treasures is the Hickman Bridge Trail, a must see for anyone visiting this lesser known jewel of Utah’s national parks.
 This trail is perfect for a quick adventure that showcases the park’s unique geological wonders.

 How to Get There:

 Getting to Capitol Reef National Park is a breeze.
 Situated along Utah State Route 24, the park is just 11 miles from Torrey, making it easily accessible for day trips or longer stays.
-If you’re coming from Salt Lake City, plan for a 3.5-hour drive through some of Utah’s most scenic landscapes.
+If you’re coming from Salt Lake City, plan for a 3.5 hour drive through some of Utah’s most scenic landscapes.
 From Moab, it’s a bit closer, with a drive time of just under 2.5 hours.
 There is a $20/Vehicle to enter Capitol Reef, however the American the Beautiful pass gets you in for free.
 Once you enter the park, the trailhead for Hickman Bridge is just a short drive from the visitor center, making it convenient for a quick hike.

 Parking Information: